Swiss Italians of Australia: Swiss Italian places of significance

-Lavandula Swiss Italian Farm Lavender Farm | French Lavender – Lavandula Farm Daylesford located in Shepherds Flat, Victoria (about 10 km north of Daylesford) was originally a dairy farm set up by Aquilino Tinetti (born 1835 d.
+Lavandula Swiss Italian Farm in Shepherds Flat (about 10 km north of Daylesford) was a dairy farm established by Aquilino Tinetti (born 1835 d.
 1905) in the 1860s.
-He eventually married Maria Virgilia Martina Capriroli (born 1850 d.
-1932) and had 13 children.
-The dairy farm ran from 1860 until about 1975.
-The property and its historic buildings was eventually purchased by Carol White in the late 80s.
-The buildings were restored and the property was given a new lease of life as a lavender farm and European-style gardens.
-Besides being a working farm, the property now boasts a number of attractions including guided tours of the original stone farmhouse and a history room.
+He married Maria Virgilia Martina Capriroli (born 1850 d.
+1932) and they had 13 children.
+The dairy farm ceased about 1975.
+The property was purchased in the late 1980s, the buildings restored and the property revived as a lavender farm and European-style gardens.
+It offers guided tours of the original stone farmhouse and a history room.

-Swiss Italian Festa

-The Swiss Italian Festa was first held in 1993.
-The Festa is an annual event to celebrate the history, culture and lifestyle legacy to Hepburn Springs of its Swiss and Italian settlers.
-The theme of the Festa is supported by the community to acknowledge our history, celebrate our lifestyle and to nurture our cultural heritage for tomorrow.

-Notable Swiss Italians of Australia
+Notable descendants of Swiss Italians in Australia

+Note: While of Swiss Italian descent, it is unverified whether the following people identified as such.